j-ddd/jgraph_DND_character_sheets/djdcformat.md

 *1-6 Entries Equipped Weapon/Cantrip*: Header: `Equipped`  - `String(s)`
 - Weapon name: (Could be anything one-handed, two-handed, a cantrip.
 Ex: `Shortsword`, `Greatsword`, `Ray of Frost`.
 Note, I do limit this to 15 characters, so abbreviations may be necesarry.)
 - Attack Bonus/DC: (You need to put what the attack modifier is of the weapon/cantrip, or if its a saving throw, add the number of the save with the respective ability score.
 Ex: `+5`, `+7`, `Wis 13`, `Int 14`.
-I've limited it to )
+I've limited it to 6 characters, so you may need to abbreviate accordingly.)
 - Damage and Type: (This is the damage dice of the attack, along with any modifer you add to it from any source.
 Ex: `2d6+5 Pierce`, `1d10 Bludg.', `1d10+7 Cold`.
 I also limit the characters here to 12, so you may need to abbreviate accordingly.)
 - Notes: (Any additonal notes for this attack/cantrip, but note that I only allow 20 characters for each entry.
 Ex: for vicious mockery, you could put `Disadv. on Attack`, or `-10ft speed` for ray of frost.
 Can leave `None`.)